TRAINING

 Semi-Free Sparring: Using the same structure as Step Sparring we now perform

 attacks randomly instead of using set movements.
-It is a good test for the student to
+It is a good test for the student to try and determine the appropriate block and counter for the situation presented.

 Free Sparring: Using safety equipment free sparring is used to practice by scoring points to vital spots on the body and head, this is a popular part of Taekwon-Do that promotes the competitive side of our martial art and is a great chance to put what we have learned to the test.